 Enviva's annual District of Origin and Supplier Data Request Form process allows secondary feedstock suppliers to meet the requirements described in SBP's Normative Interpretations Document.
 The process collects information about the suppliers sourcing area, species processed at the mill, the types of information collected about the landowner and other pertinent information as described in the guidance found in Standard 2 Section 8.4 of the Interpretations.
-This information is mapped and compared to Enviva's supply base area and against known areas with potential high conservation value to ensure that practices do not pose a threat to these areas.
+This information is mapped and compared to Enviva's supply base area and against known areas with potential high conservation value to ensure that any risk to HCV values associated with suppliers of secondary feedstocks is appropriately included in the SBP supply base evaluation process to ensure the suppliers' sourcing practices do not pose a threat to these areas.
 Enviva purchases primary feedstock from many of the same timber harvesting crews as its secondary feedstock suppliers.
 Since Enviva uses its proprietary Track & Trace program to purchase primary feedstock it, by extension, has quite a bit of information about the source tracts of its secondary feedstock suppliers.
 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment contains the work done to determine if illegal mining or encroachment are prevalent in the supply base area.
 This document uses many if the same sources as the FSC US CWNRA.
 Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure Enviva is aware of changes in the supply base area.
 The review concluded the same as the FSC US CWNRA that there is a low risk of illegal logging activity in the US.
 Findings are incorporated into Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment and revisions to the Master Wood Purchase Agreement.
 Conclusion Laws and regulations are enforced in the United States and Enviva's supply area to ensure the potential for illegal logging, mining or other encroachment is a low risk.
 Means of Verification a.
 Preamble citations b.
 FSC US CWNRA c.
 ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment d.
 Master Wood Purchase Agreement e.
 Track & Trace f.
 District of Origin Process g.
 World Bank Governance Index Evidence Reviewed All means of verification reviewed Risk Rating X Low Risk ☐ Specified Risk ☐ Unspecified Risk at RA